 - activists mounting campaigns to raise awareness of or oppose certain practice or principle in this system of production

 - small local farmers experiencing first-hand unfavorable impacts from industrial producers

 - communities contending with predicaments such as environmental pollution

-- philanthropic grant-makers that support all the above-mentioned groups
+- philanthropic funders that support all the above groups

 We engage with them because we are concerned that if their understanding of the problem is suboptimal, that would reduce the likelihood of their succeeding in their endeavors and sustaining the gains they make.